demisto/content-docs/docs/concepts/demisto-sdk.md

     [file:CortexXDRIR.yml]
     ignore=IN126,IN135
     ```
-   * Note: **not all error codes are ignorable!
+   * Note: **Not all error codes are ignorable!
 Also, it is always preferable to fix the error rather than trying to ignore it!**
-   Please consult with a Cortex XSOAR team before ignoring an error.
+   Please consult with a Cortex XSOAR team member before ignoring an error.

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/validate/README.md#validate).